Primary Navigation Mobile

 How is the quality and layout?

-The Puma’s interior has been updated for 2024, and now presents a more streamlined, stripped back design.
-While the build quality is reasonably good, the aesthetic has fallen to within the realms of quite dreary.
-It’s a symphony in black plastics, some harder and scratchier than others, but all inspiring very little.
+Build quality is good overall, but the cabin atmosphere is woefully dreary.
+It’s a symphony of black plastics, some harder and scratchier than others, but all offering very little to interest the eye.
 They’re broken up by red stitching in the ST-Line trims, but still it isn’t quite enough.

 Go for an ST-Line model and you get loads of sporty extras.
 Upgrades include a flat-bottomed steering wheel with red stitching, alloy pedals, an aluminium gear shifter and black headlining.
 ST-Line X Vignale models advance this further with additional leather on the steering wheel, a slightly nicer finish on the dashboard and upgraded leather seats with additional padding.